Snaptags/webstorm-init/README.md

 ### Built-In settings

-The built-in project settings are rather opinionated any optimized to match my workflows.
+The built-in project settings are rather opinionated and optimized to match my workflows.
 Use a custom template to define your own settings.

 - Language & Frameworks > JavaScript > Prettier:
   - use Prettier package supplied by the project